 If you notice any signs of these issues, such as gurgling sounds or foul odors, it’s crucial to act quickly.

-In areas with heavy rainfall, the risk of root intrusion can increase as soil becomes saturated, providing even more incentive for roots to invade.
+During wet Minnesota springs, the risk of root intrusion can increase as soil becomes saturated, providing even more incentive for roots to invade.
 Regular inspections can help identify root intrusion before it escalates into a major problem.

 Being proactive can save homeowners from extensive damage and repairs in the long run.